cl4es/cl4es.github.io/_posts/2021-01-04-Investigating-MD5-Overheads.md

 -16 bytes per call.
 Or about 3.2% of the total.
 Not the ~12% the allocation profiling estimated for this method..

 Since I'm running this on a 64-bit JVM with default settings this equals one less allocation of a minimally sized object.
 Such as an empty array.
-In real applications a micro-optimizations like this is likely to be a waste of time 99 times out of 10 - but in internal JDK code that might be used by an assortment of public APIs in any number of ways it _could_ very well be a reasonable thing to consider optimizing.
-But in this case it seems we might have been led astray...
+In real applications a micro-optimizations like this is likely to be a waste of time 99 times out of 10 - but in internal JDK code that might be used by an assortment of public APIs in any number of ways it _could_ very well be a reasonable thing to consider.
+Even so it seems we might have been led astray...

 A bigger cost allocation-wise is probably that we're copying a `Constructor` from `clazz` on every call.
 And for calling into a default constructor there's a (deprecated) short-hand that caches the constructor: `clazz.newInstance()`: